yogeshhegde/processor-sdk-doc/source/rtos/How_to_Guides/Host/Porting/Adding_Custom_Board_Library_Target_to_PSDK_RTOS_makefiles.rst

 **Step 7: Add custom Board to BOARDLIST and update CORELIST**

-In packages\ti\board\board_component.mk, modify the build to add your custom board and specify the cores for which you want to build the board library.
+In packages/ti/board/board_component.mk, modify the build to add your custom board and specify the cores for which you want to build the board library.
 Example to build board library for only A15 and C66x cores, limit the build by specify only a15_0 and C66x in the CORELIST